bdashore3/Asobi/README.md

 Here are features that I have planned for future releases (these are also in the issues)

 - RPC on mac: Used for Discord to show that you're using Asobi
+- Find in page: Adds the ability to search for content in a webpage

 ## Contribution